torchipeppo/p3-clock-for-cinnamon/files/p3-clock@torchipeppo/po/README.md

 ### "Rain"
 Note that this word appears in two distinct points of the desklet: as a weather caption, and as the label to the "Chance of rain" display.
-It still refers to its common meaning of "water that falls from the sky" in both cases., so a unified translation should be possible.
+It still refers to its common meaning of "water that falls from the sky" in both cases, so a unified translation should be possible.

 In case this is an irreconcileable problem for your language, please open an issue or a pull request.